mobilityhouse/ocpp/docs/source/central_system.rst

 * The `on_connect()` handler that is passed as a first argument to `websockets.serve()`_.
 This is the handler that is executed on every new connection.

-  The handler is passed two arguments: an instance of `websockets.server.WebSocketServerProtocol`_ and the request URI.
-The request URI is used as identifier for the charge point that made the connection.
+  The handler is passed one argument: an instance of `websockets.asyncio.server.ServerConnection`_.
+  The request URI can be retrieved from the ServerConnections request attribute and is used as identifier for the charge point that made the connection.
   To quote a snippet from section 3.1.1 of the OCPP-J specification:

 	*"The charge point's connection URL contains the charge point identity so that the Central System knows which charge point a Websocket connection